p-lange/Clockworld/Rules/WEAPONS.md

 Concealable | Can be hidden in your person and retrieved as an Incidental Silent | Using the weapon does reveal your actions or location to others if you are Sneaking.
 Non-lethal | Critical Injury results are downgraded to Serious.
+Sundering | Objects are Vulnerable to this weapon's Attacks.
+Throwable | Can also be used to make Ranged Attacks.

 ## Ranged Weapons